BOTANICAL REFERENCE

 (Humulus lupulus)

-Contains sedative and analgesic properties
+Nervine; Contains sedative and analgesic properties.
+Promotes a restful night’s sleep.

-Anti-inflammatory
+Anti-inflammatory / Antimicrobial

 Hops may cause drowsiness.
 May also cause respiratory illness when inhaling hop dust.
 Long term – do not use if you have hypertension, liver disorder, edema, kidney insufficiency, low blood potassium or heart disease.